ainefernandez/FootballAnalytics/FootballAnalytics101.md

 $$

 Where:
-- ( \X_i) are factors such as distance, angle, position, type of shot, and scenario.
+- (X_{i}) are factors such as distance, angle, position, type of shot, and scenario.